stoeps13/connections-doc/source/admin/admin/t_admin_profiles_create_iterator_connector.md

         source_repository_iterator_assemblyline={name-of-your-adapter.xml}:/AssemblyLines/{name-of-your-ITERATOR-al}
         ```

+        !!! note
-        **Note:** This property may already be present and commented out in the file.
+    This property may already be present and commented out in the file.
 If so, remove the comment character \(hash sign\) and make the edits.

     3. Substitute `{name-of-your-adapter.xml}` with the package ID that you entered in step 2c.